nelumbus-cloud/CSCI6180SD-D/README.md

 1. Paste any job description into the Add Job form
 2. Click Parse with AI to extract title, company, location, salary, and requirements
-3. Review extracted data and save to job list
+3. Review extracted data and make adjustments before saving

-### Notes
+### Notes Management

 The notes feature allows users to create and manage personal notes: